Site-to-Site Internet Traffic Control: Handling Unfavorable Conditions

 \subsection{Imbalanced Multipathing}

 Since a \bundle contains many component connections, a load balancer may send them along different paths.
-If the load along different paths is well-balanced, \name will accurately treat a load-balanced bottleneck link as a single link with the aggregate rate of each sub-link.
-However, when the load along different paths is imbalanced, the series of measurements at the \name will be a random sampling of the different paths, which would confuse the delay-control algorithm and cause it to perform poorly.
+If the load along different paths is well-balanced, \name will accurately treat a load-balanced bottleneck link as a single link whose rate is the sum of the rates of each sub-link.
+However, when the load along different paths is imbalanced, the series of measurements \name collects will be a random sampling of the different paths, which would confuse the delay-control algorithm and cause it to perform poorly.
 Fortunately, such cases are straight-forward to detect with our measurement technique.
 More specifically, load imbalance will result in many epoch measure packets arriving out-of-order at the \outbox (whenever epoch packet $i$ happens to traverse a path with a larger delay than epoch packet $i+1$), and consequently, out-of-order ``congestion ACKs'' at the \inbox.
-Figure~\ref{fig:queue-ctl:ecmp:motivation} shows this effect for an emulated imbalance scenario.
-Therefore, we use the fraction of epoch measurement packets that arrive out-of-order as an indicator of load imbalance due to multipathing.
-If this number is small, the links are roughly balanced and \name will operate correctly.
-If it is large, it indicates load imbalance, in which case \name's rate-control would work incorrectly.
-Therefore, if the reordering level is above 5\%, we disable rate control and revert to status quo performance.
-We evaluate this approach (and justify our chosen threshold) in \S\ref{s:eval:ecmp}.
+Figure~\ref{fig:queue-ctl:ecmp:motivation} demonstrates this in an emulated imbalance scenario.